You are encouraged to print these out to give to Catholic Hispanics

 (Click here to read our teaching entitled, Is Mary The Mother of the Church?)
 The aforementioned Bible truths are just as true as Mary giving birth to Jesus.
-Don't discard them, if you love truth and want a clear understanding of the real mother of Jesus.
+Don't discard them, and don't be deceived by people like John Paul II, if you love truth and want a clear understanding of the real mother of Jesus.

 PO Box 265